 In our Green House® nursing homes, warm, caring relationships are the order of the day.
 Residents live as part of a “family” out in the community while still benefiting from the full range of clinical services provided by St. John’s.
 St. John’s was actually the first in the nation to develop a Green House® home integrated into an existing residential neighborhood outside the campus of a traditional nursing home.

 Creating Small Homes on a Larger Scale

-Based on the success of the small homes model in our Green House® home, we made the decision to model all resident living spaces at the main St. John’s Home campus to provide increased autonomy and specialized care for those we serve.
+Based on the success of the small homes model in our Green House® home, we made the decision to model all resident living spaces at the main St. John’s Nursing Home campus to provide increased autonomy and specialized care for those we serve.
 That included major renovations to our residential areas as well as significant staff retraining.

 When my mom was living alone, she wasn't interacting with people.
 At the green houses, she interacts with people everyday.
 I think it's fantastic.
 Mark Laniak, family memberRead Carol Laniak's Story